kant/watson-training-from-on-prem-data/README.md

 **Run SQL**.
 Run the following two statements to create a feedback table, and a SQL trigger to automatically populate a new column as new rows are inserted.

+> TODO: This schema is not accepted by the performance monitor unless all the
+> `INTEGER` and `DOUBLE` columns are typed as VARCHAR, which seems absurd.

     CREATE TABLE
       violations_feedback(
         ID INTEGER,